m4b/goblin/README.md

 1. If you are making a large change to a module, please raise an issue first and lets discuss;
    I don't want to waste your time if its not a good technical direction, or etc.
-1. If your PR is not getting attention, please respond to all relevant comments raised on the PR, and if still no response, ping [@m4b], [@philipc], or [@willglynn] in github and also feel free to email [@m4b].
+1. If your PR is not getting attention, please respond to all relevant comments raised on the PR, and if still no response, ping [@m4b] in github and also feel free to email [@m4b].
 1. Please add tests if you are adding a new feature.
 Feel free to add tests even if you are not, tests are awesome and easy in rust.
-1. Once cargo format is officially released, please format your _patch_ using the default settings.